awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-hlsgroupsettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KeepSegments`  <a name="cfn-medialive-channel-hlsgroupsettings-keepsegments"></a>
 Applies only if Mode field is LIVE\.
-Specifies the number of media segments \(\.ts files\) to retain in the destination directory\.
+Specifies the number of media segments to retain in the destination directory\.
+This number should be bigger than indexNSegments \(Num segments\)\.
+We recommend \(value = \(2 x indexNsegments\) \+ 1\)\.
+If this "keep segments" number is too low, the following might happen: the player is still reading a media manifest file that lists this segment, but that segment has been removed from the destination directory \(as directed by indexNSegments\)\.
+This situation would result in a 404 HTTP error on the player\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)